AngelaRaven84/Air-Beans_CT/Seminar.md

 04 -

-They are pretty similar, but Aizo is giving us sentences.
+They are pretty similar.
+Aizo is giving us sentences.
+It's not as detailed as ChatGPT but it does have happy and friendly language.
 ChatGPT is giving us explanations in bullet points, with a summary at the bottom.

 05 -